Adore2113/MarsHSim/docs/notes/crew.md

     ♡ includes drinking and food preparation
     ♡ base hygiene water: ~ 1.5 kg/person/day
     ♡ base black water: ~ 1.8 kg/person/day
-    ♡ nourishment and hygiene water use the activity-state water multiplier
+    ♡ nourishment and hygiene water use the activity state water multiplier

-    ♡ black-water production does not currently use the activity multiplier
+    ♡ black water production does not currently use the activity multiplier

-    ♡ nourishment and hygiene water are removed from potable-water storage
+    ♡ nourishment and hygiene water are removed from potable water storage

     ♡ 75 % of hygiene water is routed to gray-water storage